-As we mentioned before, the majority of firearm accidents occur when drawing or holstering, and by placing your finger on the trigger early, your multiplying the chances of the trigger being pulled early.
+As we mentioned before, the majority of firearm accidents occur when drawing or holstering, and by placing your finger on the trigger early, you’re multiplying the chances of the trigger being pulled early.
 Get into the habit of only placing your finger on the trigger when you’re aimed downrange and ready to shoot.

 Often forgotten in the technique of drawing is the opposite, but no less important, aspect: holstering your weapon.

 As we’ve said before, drawing AND holstering are the times when accidents are most likely to happen, which is why you should do it properly.